MissMeg/home-automation-app/README.md

 ## Google Calendar API

-Follow steps 1 and 2 from [Google's documentation](https://developers.google.com/calendar/quickstart/python?authuser=1).
+Complete step 1 from [Google's documentation](https://developers.google.com/calendar/quickstart/python?authuser=1).
 Make sure you are logged in with the Google account you want to use.

-Download your credentials (part of step 1) and add the file to your directory and to your .gitignore file.
+Download your credentials (file should be called credentials.json) and add the file to your directory and to your .gitignore file.